PatelPinal/IOSAssessment/README.md

 ### Project Overview

-Models:
+* `NewsListTableViewController.swift` - initial scene with NewsFeeds
+* `DetailNewsViewController.swift` - scene contains detailed News

 * `News.swift` - Data model with the information we want to show in the app.
 * `NYTimesAPI.swift` - Responsible for creating URL's and Validate API response data
 * `NewsStore.swift` - Important class acts as Interface for providing data for any viewcontroller
-Views:

 * `NewsListTableViewCell.swift` - customcell for newsFNewsFeeds
-Controllers:
-* `NewsListTableViewController.swift` - initial scene with NewsFeeds
-* `DetailNewsViewController.swift` - scene contains detailed News
-Networking:

 * `NetworkManager.swift` - Handles the Request for NYTimes API